-HFHWM addresses the worldwide need to eliminate substandard housing by partnering with Habitat for Humanity International, providing funding to build homes for more than 70 families in Poland and in Mozambique and Lesotho where many families have been ravaged by the AIDS epidemic.
+HFHWM also provides funding to build homes for families in developing countries including, Haiti, Mozambique, and Lesotho where many families have been ravaged by the AIDS epidemic.

 HFHWM educates partner families to become successful first-time home owners, constructs affordable, energy-efficient homes to reduce long-term utility costs and improves housing stability for families and neighborhoods.
 Research shows that benefits to homeowners include: improved safety and security for their families and their neighborhoods; improved health for family members; improved educational performance and better behavior among their children; and enhanced civic and political participation.

 Accomplishments from the past year:

-§ HFHWM built 10 new homes in the past year.
-These new homes helped 18 children and 14 adults obtain affordable home ownership and safe living accomodations.
+- HFHWM built 10 new homes in the past year.
+These homes helped 22 children and 12 adults obtain affordable home ownership and safe living conditions.

 Goals for the coming year:

-§ We will build twelve new homes for hard-working, low-income families and complete one home rehab, serving a total of 11 families.
+-We will build 10 new homes for hard-working, low-income families and complete one home rehab, serving a total of 11 families.

 Our greatest needs include:

-· Financial sponsorship for the cost of building materials to construct energy-efficient homes.
+· Financial sponsorship for the cost of building materials to construct our energy-efficient, affordable homes.

-· Committed volunteers to aid in home construction, provide home buyer education classes, and help at our ReStore retail store, as well as fundraising and administrative support activities.
+· Committed volunteers to aid in home construction, provide home buyer education classes, and help at our ReStore retail store, as well as fundraising and administrative support .

 · Financial support for home buyer education and foreclosure prevention programs.

-· Funding to develop a 2-3 year reserve of buildable land in our service area.
+· Funding to develop a 2-3 year reserve of buildable land in our service area (Williamson & Maury Counties).

 · Financial support to update information technology hardware, software, and network applications to current standards.